batty2021/Election_Analysis/README.md

 # Overview of Election Audit:
  # Purpose
-  The Colorado board of election commmission has requested data to submit the election audit results for local congressional election.
+  A Colorado board of elections Employee has requested data to submit the election audit results for local congressional election.

  # The data we need to retrieve
  1.Total number of votes cast